 Advice to switch from the standard Mann 200 mold release to Dawn Ultra Dish Detergent as a better option for LSR should be ignored.
 Several rounds of poorly cured parts led to the conclusion that Mann 200 was still the right choice.

-Overall, the experience le Midwest confident that it could produce low-volume parts in LSR using 3D printed Somos® PerFORM molds.
-In fact, another customer LSR project has immediately started after finishing this one with the advantage of the knowledge gained from this project.
+Overall, the experience left Midwest confident that it could produce low-volume parts in LSR using 3D printed stereolithography Somos® PerFORM molds.
+Another customer LSR project immediately started after finishing this one with the advantage of the knowledge gained from this project.

 Midwest Prototyping’s mission is to connect great ideas with innovative technologies.
 Continual improvement, a drive to exceed customer expectations, and being able to provide high-quality parts with quick turnarounds are all part of “The Midwest Way.”